FejixGUI/fejix/README.md

     All backends directly expose their functions to the user, no wrappers or abstractions.
-    Thus backends are completely independent of each other and are fairly easy to add, replace, enable/disable for compilation, and enable/disable at runtime.
+    Thus backends are completely independent of each other and are fairly easy to add, replace, enable/disable for compilation, and select at runtime.

 Nice to have: